wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/15_Comprehensions.md

 As you code and program with Python you'll often find yourself working with collections of data- lists of numbers, sets of unique items, dictionaries of key-value pairs, and even generating sequences on the fly with generators and you'll need to transform this data somehow.

-While conditional statements such as if statements and for loops are the typical tools used for such tasks, Python provides an even more concise and efficient approach- comprehensions- which allow you to create new list/set/dictionary/generator objects by applying an opertion and/or a condition to the given iterable.
+While conditional statements such as if statements and for loops are the typical tools used for such tasks, Python provides an even more concise and efficient approach- comprehensions- which allow you to create new list/set/dictionary/generator objects by applying an operation and/or a condition to the given iterable.

 Comprehensions follow this basic format-
 ```python